 Adobe revolutionizes how the world engages with ideas and information – anytime, anywhere and through any medium.
 For more information, visit www.adobe.com.

-A proven leader in advertising and innovation, JP previously served in executive leadership positions at Razorfish, Ogilvy & Mather, and Publicis.
+Prior to Bluefin Labs, JP served in executive leadership positions at Razorfish, Ogilvy & Mather, and Publicis Modem.
 He spent six years with Razorfish, where he ascended into the role of Chief Executive Officer for the last two years of his tenure, leading the vision, strategy, and growth of the company.
-Following Razorfish, JP was Chief Digital Officer of Ogilvy & Mather, where he was responsible for digital growth and innovation across the company's operating units.
-Prior to joining Bluefin Labs, he was the Global Chief Executive Officer of Publicis Modem, the digital marketing unit of Publicis Worldwide, which is the largest agency within Publicis Groupe.
+Following Razorfish, he was the Chief Digital Officer of Ogilvy & Mather, where he was responsible for digital growth and innovation across the company’s operating units.
+More recently, JP was the Global Chief Executive Officer of Publicis Modem, the digital marketing unit of Publicis Worldwide, which is the largest agency within Publicis Groupe.

 Senior Vice President, Online Audience Business Group